baboyma/SE-ETL/README.md

 You may want to use your terminal to make sure that your MongoDB is working properly.
 [Here](https://docs.mongodb.com/manual/crud/) is a link to some basic CRUD operations.

-Clone this repo and execute
+Clone this repo and execute the following command through your terminal:
 ```python
 python etl-task.py
 ```